jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 [Dry ice](https://en.wikipedia.org/wiki/Dry_ice) is simply compressed CO<sub>2</sub> and sublimates at −78.5°C. Sublimation is a phase change from solid to gaseous (instead of solid-to-liquid more commonly seen in everyday life).
 Dry ice production can happen at ambient temperatures.
 Because dry ice literally vanishes into thin air as it heats up, dry ice containers can simply be refilled to maintain cold temperatures inside.
 These two properties make dry ice a good option for keeping things cold or ultra-cold in locations where no freezers are available.

 Depending on who you ask, there is plenty of dry ice production capacity available[^51] or there isn’t[^52].
+The key ingredient for dry ice is liquid CO<sub>2</sub> which has been in shorter than usual supply during 2020 because it is a byproduct of natural gas production, of which there has been less of due to the overall reduction in economic activity.[^53]

 The rate of sublimation, measured by weight of dry ice lost per hour, is an advertised feature of shipping boxes that are designed for use with dry ice.
-Pfizer’s shipping boxes achieve previously unheard rates of only 1%, compared to common values of 2-3%, prompting Boeing to revise their guidance for dry ice transport on planes with expanded charts.[^53]
+Pfizer’s shipping boxes achieve previously unheard rates of only 1%, compared to common values of 2-3%, prompting Boeing to revise their guidance for dry ice transport on planes with expanded charts.[^54]

 Regulatory limits exist for the amount of dry ice permitted on planes because releasing CO<sub>2</sub> into an enclosed space can have undesirable side effects such as confusion or unconsciousness for the people in said space.
-The US FAA has granted United Airlines, Pfizer’s preferred vaccine air carrier, permission to exceed the former limit five-fold[^54] but also shared some advice to airlines such as how to avoid suffocation from the released CO2 and how to account for sublimation-induced weight loss when calculating the planes center of mass[^55].
+The US FAA has granted United Airlines, Pfizer’s preferred vaccine air carrier, permission to exceed the former limit five-fold[^55] but also shared some advice to airlines such as how to avoid suffocation from the released CO2 and how to account for sublimation-induced weight loss when calculating the planes center of mass[^56].

 If you think of dry ice as analogous to Duracell batteries, then phase change materials (PCM) are the rechargeable batteries.
 PCMs are also used to keep insulated containers cold, but instead of sublimating they change phase to liquid state when warming.
 You might have seen PCMs if you receive food or grocery deliveries from companies like BlueApron or HelloFresh who include gel packs in their shipping boxes to keep the food fresh.
 Phase change materials are reusable which is great if you have access to a freezer to “recharge” them.